blakeZTL/entity-metadata-extractor/README.md

 ## Getting Started

-Head over to my [App Center](https://appcenter.ms/users/james.b.bradford-faa.gov/apps/BURST-Entity-Metadata-Extractor/distribute/releases) and download the latest release.
+Download the latest release from [here](https://github.com/blakeZTL/entity-metadata-extractor).
 Unzip file and use the executable (.exe).
 The other file can be discarded.
 No installation needed.

 Output file is a JSON file with the following schema: